 White Liver Gal, Diana’s newest novel, explores the traumatic legacies of sexual abuse over generations and the redemptive power of friendship between women.

-Diana founded the Jamaica Environment Trust (JET) in 1991 and still serves as its CEO and guiding force.
+Diana founded the Jamaica Environment Trust (JET) in 1991 and stepped down as CEO at December 2017.
 In that position, she has interacted with all levels of Jamaican society from the Prime Minister and cabinet officials to rural Jamaicans displaced by development and fishers denied access to beaches.
 Diana’s writing contains an authenticity and vibrancy derived from her active participation at so many levels of Jamaican society.
 She was a popular newspaper columnist for The Gleaner (1994-2001) and her short fiction has been published by Granta Online, Eleven Eleven, The Caribbean Writer, Afro-Beat, Lifestyle Magazine and the Jamaica Observer’s literary supplement, Bookends.
 She won the regional Commonwealth Writers Prize in 2012, for her short story, The Dolphin Catchers.

 Diana was born into the Jamaican upper-middle class and has spent a lifetime pondering questions of race, class, colour, and privilege in Jamaican society.
 The honest and penetrating insights in her novels and stories come from sharp observation and profound self-reflection, and arise out of experiences similar to the ones she has written about.
 Hers is a uniquely authentic voice from a background which usually turns away from all that she unflinchingly faces.